bazelbuild/rules_go/go/toolchains.rst

 cover
 ~~~~~

-The compile function adds an action that runs ``go tool cover`` on a set of source files
+The cover function adds an action that runs ``go tool cover`` on a set of source files
 to produce copies with cover instrumentation.

-Returns a tupe of the covered source list and the cover vars.
+Returns a tuple of the covered source list and the cover vars.

+Note that this removes most comments, including cgo comments.

 +--------------------------------+-----------------------------+-----------------------------------+
 | **Name**                       | **Type**                    | **Default value**                 |